-It will run every Tuesday 5.30 – 7 pm for 8 weeks in the dojo from the 15th of October.
+Our annual beginners’ course will start in Michaelmas term (October) 2020.
+It will run every Tuesday 5.30 – 7 pm for 8 weeks in the dojo from the 13th of October.

 Are you keen to try judo, but don’t know how to go about it?
 Then look no further.
 You can also click the links for more information, or chat with us at Oxford Brookes Sports Fair and Oxford University Fresher’s Fair.
 Members are also often quick to answer any query put forward on our Facebook page.